15 Beautiful Gardens in and Around Sydney

 Paddington Reservoir Gardens

-As small as Paddington Reservoir Gardens may be, its beautifully architected design and its intriguing history make this spot a must-visit.
+Although Paddington Reservoir Gardens is relatively small, its beautifully architected design and intriguing history make it a must-visit destination.

 More info: Paddington Reservoir Gardens